deadlyvipers/dojo_rules/introduction.md

 my name is Javier Trejo.
-I'm a software developer
+I'm a software developer.
+I coursing the Mastering Github on CodeSchool